North Carolina American Idol contestants take the stage for Hollywood week

 NORTH CAROLINA (WTVD) -- There is no shortage of amazing talent and inspiring stories on American Idol.

-North Carolina contestants Elijah McCormick and Ashley Tankard are set to take the stage Sunday during Hollywood Week.
+North Carolina contestants Elijah McCormick and Nailyah Serenity of Charlotte will try to blow the judges away again.

 McCormick brought Lionel Ritchie to tears on Sunday, March 9.
 He nearly lost his life in a head-on collision on June 8, 2019, only 3 hours after his high school graduation.
 The car he was in caught on fire after the crash.